Priyankapopuri08/PoPETs-Understanding-Privacy-Practices/ARTIFACT-EVALUATION.md

 Participants were informed that:

-participation is voluntary,
+1. Participation is voluntary

-they may withdraw anytime without consequence,
+2. They may withdraw anytime without consequence

-responses will be anonymized and used only for research, and
+3. Responses will be anonymized and used only for research

-anonymized transcripts and structured responses may be publicly published for non-commercial research use, with no personal identifiers linked to the dataset.
+4. Anonymized transcripts and structured responses may be publicly published for non-commercial research use, with no personal identifiers linked to the dataset.

-With permission, interviews and screen/audio recordings were collected, transcribed, and fully de-identified (removing names, phone numbers, employers, device IDs, and exact locations).
+With permission, interviews and audio recordings were collected, transcribed, and fully de-identified (removing names, phone numbers).

 ## Environment
 Each transcript is stored as a .txt file, which can be easily opened by any text-editing or word-processing application.
 The overall size of the dataset is about 330KB.